 All our finishers receive a top of the range custom medal as well as a buffet of fresh fruit and other tasty treats.
 We also recognise a few of the speedy runners on the following basis.

 The final number of prizes awarded is determined by the number of finishers for each gender in a given race distance.
-If there are more than 50 finishers then the full range range of awards are made as shown above.
-If there are less than 50 finishers then the top 3 male and top 3 female finishers overall will be awarded a prize.
+If there are more than 100 finishers then the full range range of awards are made as shown above.
+If there are less than 50-100 finishers then the top 3 finishers overall will be awarded a prize.
+If there are less than 50 then only the winner will be awarded a prize.
 We do not have any winner's prizes for any of the children's events as would like to keep this participation focused.

 There is no on the day prize giving because of the multi wave, multi start time format of the events.
 Prize winners will be contacted mid week via email.